Richard Peace joined Fuller's faculty in 1994 and is the Robert Boyd Munger Professor of Evangelism and Spiritual Formation in the School of Theology.

 As MDiv students at Fuller in the 1960s, Peace and his wife, Judy, together with four other Fuller students, founded African Enterprise, Inc., an interdenominational evangelistic ministry that resulted in eight years of ministry in South Africa, where Peace served as the organization’s director of special projects.
 Upon returning to the United States, he also helped organize Clear Light Productions, a media-oriented evangelistic ministry.
 Peace then went on to work as a filmmaker, specializing in educational media for clients such as Education Development Center and the PBS station in Boston (WGBH).
 In 1976 he joined the faculty at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts, where he served for 17 years as professor of evangelism and ministry and director of media education.

 Peace is a member and past president of the Academy for Evangelism in Theological Education.
-An ordained minister in the United Church of Christ, he is a consultant in church growth and small-group training to church and parachurch organizations.
+An ordained minister in the United Church of Christ, he is a consultant in to church and parachurch organizations in the areas of evangelism, spiritual formation, and small groups.
 He helped organize six national small group conferences, at which he was a plenary speaker and conducted workshops and courses.
 As a former freelance documentary filmmaker, Peace also serves as a consultant in media productions and educational design for various groups.

 Areas of Expertise, Research, Writing, and Teaching

 Practical theology, small groups, evangelism, spiritual formation, conversion, Gospel of Mark, New Testament, spiritual disciplines

 - Spiritual Transformation: Taking on the Character of Christ.
 Wipf & Stock, 2016.